 Solution: This one's as goofy as the previous one -- but this time the y is missing.
-But more importantly, the equation clearly informs us that $\underline{x \text{ must be } -2}$.
+But more importantly, the equation clearly informs us that x must be -2.
 Any other choice of x would contradict this requirement.
-Moreover, since there's no y in the equation, we can choose any number we'd like for y.
+Moreover, since there's no y in the equation, we can let y be any number we choose.
 This leads to a collection of points like this: